queilawithaQ/documentation/_basic/languages-frameworks/nodejs.md

 * include a table of contents
 {:toc}

-{% csnote info %}
-This article is about using Node.js with CodeShip Basic.

-If you'd like to learn more about CodeShip Basic, we recommend the [getting started guide]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) or [the features overview page](https://codeship.com/features/basic)
-{% endcsnote %}

 ## Versions And Setup

-We use **nvm** to manage different Node.js versions.
-We read the Node.js version you set in your **package.json** and install the appropriate one.
-You can use **nvm** in your [setup commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}), such as:
+CodeShip uses [nvm](https://github.com/nvm-sh/nvm) to manage different [Node.js](https://nodejs.org/en/) versions.
+During the `Preparing Bionic Build Container` step of the build, CodeShip attempts to read the Node.js version set in `package.json` and then installs that version.
+If the version is not specified in `package.json` or if your project does not include that file, CodeShip defaults to **{{ site.data.basic.defaults.node }}**.

+### Specifying Version

+Even though CodeShip attempts to automatically set the Node.js version for you, it is highly recommended to specify the version to ensure the desired version is used.

+In your [setup commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) you can use `nvm` commands.
+For instance:

 ```shell
 nvm install NODE_VERSION
 ```

-If the version isn't already pre-installed on the build VMs `nvm` will download the version from the official repositories and make it available to your build.
+Most [Node.js versions](https://nodejs.org/en/download/releases/) are pre-installed, but if the version you specify is not already installed, `nvm` will download it automatically.

-### Default Version

-The default version when we can't find a setting in your `package.json` is the latest version of the `10` release.

-### Pre-installed versions
 The following Node.js versions are preinstalled:
 {% include basic/ami/{{ site.data.basic.ami_id }}/node.md %}

-Please note that we only install the latest version for each of those releases.
-You can however install any custom version via the `nvm install` command mentioned above.

 ## Dependencies